 Throughout the 1920s and 30s, New Zealand cricket sides embarked on many significant tours that enhanced the reputation of the nation, both as cricketers and as people.
 While some of these tours feature prominently in the records and histories of New Zealand cricket, there is one that has almost universally been forgotten.
 In 1935, 13 young up-and-coming New Zealand cricketers embarked on a tour of Fiji under the name the Maorilanders.

-By 1935 the term ‘Maorilanders’ was almost a forgotten one in New Zealand, and rightly so.
+By 1935 the term ‘Maorilanders’ was almost a forgotten one in New Zealand, perhaps rightly so.
 In the latter years of the 1880s and early 1900s it was a common name for New Zealand sporting teams, and for New Zealanders in general.
 The 1905 re-naming of the national rugby team to the All Blacks, and the prominence of the kiwi on WW1 uniforms, largely signalled a move away from names like Maorilanders, Fernlanders and En Zedders.
 In that sense, the 1935 Maorilanders were amongst the last of a generation.

 The tour was the brainchild of Ernest Beale, an Aucklander with a strong reputation for organising colts’ teams and tours.
 Beale gained the sanction of the New Zealand Cricket Council and approval from the Auckland Cricket authorities (where most of the players were based) to ensure that there was no conflict for players.
 It also meant that the side was an official New Zealand side, yet the youth of the players, the perceived standard of the opposition and the poor quality of pitches and outfields have seen it ignored in official records.